International Innovation Management

 The content covers the basics of innovation management and current topics such as consumer insights & communication, digital innovation, data science & Artificial Intelligience for business innovation and sustainable innovation.
 The lectures and seminars are complemented by practical innovation field trips.

-Block teaching in Stralsund as well as a high online content allow for the degree to be completed in three or four semesters (depending on previous qualifications) and means completing the degree programme is also possible while working.
+Block teaching in Stralsund as well as a high online content allow for the degree to be completed in three semesters and means completing the degree programme is also possible while working.
+The lectures are scheduled in the first and second semester.

 Fact Sheet